• Skip to primary navigation

 The lightest, sweetest misos are called Shiro miso, while the darkest, most intensely flavored pastes are called hatcho miso.

-In between these two extremes, there are myriad flavors to choose from.
+In between these two extremes, there are many flavors to choose from.

 So, if you can't find doenjang, miso paste is a great substitute.